getbubblenow/bubble/docs/dev_vagrant.md

 like VirtualBox and VMware.

 # Requirements
-Before starting a Vagrant box, you'll need install some software if you don't already have it:
+Before starting a Bubble Vagrant box, you'll need install some software if you don't already have it:

  * [VirtualBox](https://www.virtualbox.org/)
  * [Vagrant](https://www.vagrantup.com/)